FAQ

 • Our Crescendo Kids class, designed for six students of similar age and ability, is a 30-minute session divided into three main sections:

-1. Group Activity: Learn a music theory concept as a group.
+1. Group Activity: Learn a music theory concept through interaction with other students and the teacher.

 2. Individual Activity: Work on a worksheet or theory game independently.